-Anyway, in Action Painting Pro, your tools are obviously those of the trade: Paintbrushes, money, refills, health (because, video game) and other necessities.
+Anyway, in Action Painting Pro, your tools are obviously those of the trade: Paintbrushes, money, refills, health and other necessities.
 These are represented by dollar, heart and light bulb(?) shaped items, each a means to refill their respective bar.
 Oh, didn’t I mention you’re on a time limit?
 Well, now you know!
-Gotta keep moving, and not just to paint a ‘pretty’ picture either.
+Gotta keep moving, and not just paint a ‘pretty’ picture either.

 Now, there may not be a lot of depth to Action Painting Pro, seeing how it’s one of those games that are – more or less – what you make of it.
 I’d say it’s an experience meant for when you feel like making a mess, without having to clean up afterwards, really.
-After all, who’d have thought randomly decorating a wall by splashing colors on it would be fun?
-Well, apparently Ian MacLarty, creator of Action Painting Pro (and Boson X), had a hunch.
+After all, who’d have thought randomly decorating a wall by splashing colours on it would be fun?
+Well, Ian MacLarty, creator of Action Painting Pro (and Boson X), apparently had a hunch it might be.